- Master of Arts in History

 Candidates write two four-hour closed-book written examinations, one in each of the first and second fields.
 These are normally written one week apart.
 The written examinations each consist of a group of fairly broad questions from which candidates choose two to four, depending on the specifications of the test paper.
 Candidates are encouraged to shape their answers to cover a range of materials so that the exam as a whole (two written exams plus the special project) demonstrates their breadth as well as depth of knowledge.

 2.H.
-Oral examination
+Oral examination and evaluation

 The oral examination will be scheduled to follow the second written examination, usually within two weeks.
 Scheduling is handled by the Program Assistant and is set for a time when all examiners can be present.

 The oral examination, usually chaired by the GPD, will cover both the special project and the written exams.
 The questioning may address not only all the written submissions but also unanswered questions on the exam papers.

 Each of the components (two fields of study and special project) is evaluated separately.

 The possible outcomes of the comprehensive exams, taking into consideration both the written exams and the oral exams, are as follows:

 - Passed with distinction (if the examiners decide that the candidate has produced an especially meritorious performance in the comprehensive examination).

 If a candidate does not pass one or more component of the comprehensive exam at the first attempt the result will be that the exam is adjourned.
 In the case of an adjournment, the candidate will be given one further opportunity in the next exam period to retake the component(s) that they did not initially pass.
 If a candidate fails any component of the re-taken exam this will constitute failure and necessitate withdrawal from the program.

 NOTE: A comprehensive exam can be adjourned only once.